James Aloysius Griffin: Priesthood

-Bishop of Springfield
+Bishop of Springfield in Illinois

 On November 10, 1923, Pope Pius XI suppressed the Diocese of Alton, replacing it with the Diocese of Springfield in Illinois, and appointed Griffin as the first bishop of the new diocese.
-He received his episcopal consecration on February 25, 1924, from Archbishop George Mundelein, with Bishops Samuel Stritch and Edward Hoban serving as co-consecrators.
+He received his episcopal consecration at Holy Name Cathedral in Chicago on February 25, 1924, from Archbishop George Mundelein, with Bishops Samuel Stritch and Edward Hoban serving as co-consecrators.

 According to author Peter R. D'Agostino, Griffin was an admirer of dictator Benito Mussolini and his Fascist regime in Italy.
 In a 1931 address to a Knights of Columbus group in Chicago, he praised Mussolini and delivered a roman salute, a trademark of the Fascist state.

 Griffin dedicated the new Cathedral of the Immaculate Conception in Springfield in 1928.
 During his tenure as bishop, Griffin erected 51 new churches, schools, convents and charitable institutions; the total cost spent in his first ten years was close to $6.5 million.
 He established Marquette Catholic High School in Alton, Illinois, and Springfield Junior College in Springfield.

 In 1939, Griffin joined Bishop John Gannon and Monsignor Michael Joseph Ready in a visit to Mexico to confer with Archbishop Luis Martínez, the archbishop of Mexico City.
 Since seminaries were illegal in Mexico at that time, Martinez was hoping to established a seminary for Mexican priests in Las Vegas, New Mexico.

 Following the appointment of Dr. George D. Stoddard as president of the University of Illinois in 1945, Griffin condemned Stoddard's assertion in his book The Meaning of Intelligence that, "Man-made concepts, such as devils, witches, taboos, hellfire, original sin...and divine revelation...have distorted the intellectual processes of millions of persons."
 Griffin said, "We want to know what we're paying for...Thousands of [Dr. Stoddard's] future students believe in the objective validity of [original sin and hell]...He will evidently try to dispossess his charges of their feeble-mindedness."
 In response, Stoddard said he "should be much happier if the Bishop and his group read the whole book" and that, taken as a whole, it actually urged a "return to religion."

+Death

 James Griffin died in Springfield on August 5, 1948, at age 65.
 He is buried in one of five crypts of the Cathedral of the Immaculate Conception.